brentvollebregt/nitratine.net/posts/python-size-and-time-cache-decorator/post.md

 The first parameter for the `cache` function is called `size_limit`.
 This is the maximum amount of entries to be stored until values that have been stored for the longest are removed (only the oldest will be deleted in Python 3.7 and above due to the ordering of dictionaries).
 When this is set to `0`, there is no size limit.

 `ttl` is the second parameter for this decorator.
-This is the amount of seconds that each entry can exist for before it is removed from memory.
+This is the number of seconds that each entry can exist for before it is removed from memory.
 When this is set to `0` entries will never expire.

 There is also another parameter that can be passed called `quick_key_access`.
 When set to `true`, a lookup table is stored for each key that is generated.
 This is set to `false` by default but if you're remembering a lot of values, then this may help get a speed boost at the cost of taking up more space.
 Simply, when set to `false`, this is slower but will take up less space, when set to `true`, this is faster but will take up more space.